 Hopefully, it will be much lower than the European average…

 The information in this article should not be interpreted as individual investment advice.
-Although Hugo compiles and maintains these pages from reliable sources, Hugo cannot guarantee that the information is accurate, complete or current.
-The use of information from this article without prior verification or advice is at your own risk.
-We recommend that you only invest in products that match your knowledge and experience and do not invest in financial instruments whose risks you do not understand.
+Although Hugo compiles and maintains these pages from reliable sources, Hugo cannot guarantee that the information is accurate, complete and up-to-date.
+Any information used from this article without prior verification or advice, is at your own risk.
+We advise that you only invest in products that fit your knowledge and experience and do not invest in financial instruments where you do not understand the risks.